-Matters reserved for decision-making by the shareholders of the Company are set out in the M&A, MMLR and the Companies Act.
+Matters reserved for decision-making by the shareholders of the Company are set out in the Constitution, MMLR and the Companies Act.

-A matter reserved for decision-making by the shareholders is considered by the Board before it is recommended to the shareholders for decision-making.
+Matters reserved for decision-making by the shareholders are considered by the Board before they are recommended to the shareholders for decision-making.
 The Board will, where appropriate, provide the shareholders with its recommendation and the relevant material information in respect of resolutions proposed for shareholder approval.

 - Set the Group's strategy, performance target and long term goals of the business and ensure that resources are available to meet its objective